DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 Lens Grit
 ---------
 The lens grit texture has been moved to depth to look better.
-The depth can be adjusted with y2 in the d3dx.ini, or disabled by setting y2 = -1.
+The depth can be adjusted with y2 in the d3dx.ini, or disabled by pressing Ctrl+Shift+F2 or setting y2 = -1.

 NVIDIA Ansel Mode
 -----------------